plantanapp/documentation/docs/actions/run-sql-query.md

 * Query entities - use entity specific actions instead
 * Update system tables - it might have unwanted effects on functionality, use specific actions instead

+## `Transaction Behavior`

+The Run SQL action can automatically wrap SQL execution inside a database transaction.

+When transactions are enabled:

+* All SQL statements execute as a single unit of work
+* If any statement fails, all previous changes are automatically rolled back
+* This helps prevent partial updates and improves data consistency

+When transactions are disabled:

+* SQL statements execute without transaction protection
+* Earlier statements may remain committed even if a later statement fails
+* Certain SQL commands that are not allowed inside transactions (such as `SHRINK DATABASE`) can be executed

 ## `Input Parameter Reference`

 | Parameter | Description | Supports Tokens | Default | Required |